The Brain: A Scientist's Tale. The Winding Path to Understanding How Our Mind Works, Where Memory is Stored and Thoughts are Formed

-The desire of humanity to understand the brain has led to the most important discoveries in science and medicine.
-In his captivating book, renowned science popularizer Matthew Cobb narrates how thorny this path has been, as the road to a...
+The human desire to understand the brain has led to major discoveries in science and medicine.
+In his captivating book, renowned science popularizer Matthew Cobb discusses how thorny this path has been, as often the road to a high-tech present...

-The desire of humanity to understand the brain has led to the most important discoveries in science and medicine.
-In his captivating book, renowned science popularizer Matthew Cobb narrates how thorny this path has been, as the road to a high-tech present was often littered with eccentrics conducting unnecessary or cruel experiments and their victims.
+The human desire to understand the brain has led to major discoveries in science and medicine.
+In his captivating book, renowned science popularizer Matthew Cobb discusses how thorny this path has been, as often the road to a high-tech present has been strewn with oddballs who conducted unnecessary or cruel experiments and their victims.

 In stock